futurehomeno/fimp-api/services/meta/parameters.md

 # Parameters Service

-Parameters service allows configuration of a device.
+Parameters service allows for advanced configuration of a device.

+> Please note that this service is experimental and may be changed in the future.

 ## Service name